whayn/songify-custom-widget/README.md

 ## Contributing

 Pull requests are welcome!
-If you have any improvements, bug fixes, or new features to add, feel free to submit a pull request.
-Please ensure that your contributions are well-documented and tested.
+If you have any improvements, bug fixes, or new features to add, feel free to submit a pull request!

 Thank you for contributing to the project!